Lamby777/PETS-G/pets-lib/sop/plot.md

 - Trino "Terra" Requiem: 21 year old man, rockstar from Melpine Town.
 He's the lead singer of his band "The Naturals" and is known for his love for nature.
 He finds taking hikes calming, and it has been a habit for him ever since he lost his best friend while serving in the Melpine Defense Force (MDF).
 That's also where he got his nickname.
 - Leo "Yoyo" Quaint: 17 year old member of The Naturals who does all the audio engineer work for the band, but also plays guitar in his own time as well.
 He's a huge tech nerd who can hack anything with or without a computer.
 He's also known for his insatiable love for food, having been the one who decided their band's hideout should be on the second floor of a restaurant they frequent.
 - Yusamira "Mira" L'yasu: 19 year old trans girl playing the keyboard/synth for The Naturals.
 She doesn't actually belong to the game, and was placed there after the fact to watch over the other characters and make sure nothing goes awry.
 She is almost as good at hacking as Leo, but still has much to learn.
 She's known for her long curly purple hair and eccentric style.
 She's also the only one who can speak with the player, not counting any comedic fourth wall breaks.
 - Robert "Tables" Sequiella: 19 year old drummer for The Naturals.
 He's always bored with the "simple" rhythms everyone wants him to play, and loves to experiment with new beats.
 He's Terra's closest friend, and will do anything to keep him safe.
 He's also the one who teaches Ethan how to haggle for good prices at shops.
+He's also good at cheering people up, and helps Leo communicate when he's feeling overwhelmed.
 His name is a reference to an XKCD comic.
 - Dylan "Dubs" Spamboni: 20 year old bassist for The Naturals.
 He's the most laid-back member of the band, and is always the one to calm everyone down when things get too heated.
 He has long curly brown hair, and is the only member of the band wearing a # instead of a natural sign on his shirt because he always "looks sharp."
 His favorite morning activity is plogging, because it helps him wake up while also doing good.

 ---